 Last year, I held a debate entitled "Housing, planning and the green belt".
 In this debate, I raised concerns regarding unsuitable developments, such as those being proposed to be built on green belt or flood plain.
 I also raised concerns that we are not building the right type of housing which is affordable my constituents.
 I will continue to raise these issues and you can read the full debate here.

 Before being elected to Parliament, I spent three years working for Church Army raising money to create a hostel and day centre for homeless women in London.
 This work gave me an invaluable insight into homelessness.
 I came to realise that there are many potential issues which can lead to someone becoming homeless, family breakdown being the main one.
 Added to this are the problems of alcohol and drug abuse, domestic violence, mental health issues and in some cases the inability to manage one’s own affairs.Therefore, this is a very complex issue to tackle.

-The government has also implemented the Homelessness Reduction Act 2017, published our £100 million rough sleeping strategy and taken immediate action to begin to reduce the number of people on the streets.
+In 2017, the Government introduced the Homelessness Reduction Act.
 The Homelessness Reduction Act 2017 came into force on 3 April 2018, signifying the biggest change to homelessness legislation in 40 years.
 This brought in new duties to prevent and relieve homelessness, such as: